Alcohol in Afghanistan

 The production and consumption of alcoholic beverages, especially wine, in Afghanistan has a long tradition – going back at least to the fourth century BC.
 Currently, the possession and consumption of alcohol is prohibited for Afghan nationals.
 However, the Afghan government provided a license for various many outlets to distribute alcoholic beverages to foreign journalists and tourists, and black market alcohol consumption is prevalent as well.
 Bringing two bottles or two litres of alcoholic beverages was allowed for foreigners entering Afghanistan prior to the Taliban takeover in August 2021.

-The Afghan Royal Family

-During the era of King Amanullah and Zahir Shah of the Afghan Royal Family, Alcohol was part of society and the elite in Kabul were known for their extravagant parties.

 Overview

 Afghanistan currently has about 60000 ha of areas cultivating grapes and excellent climate and terroir suitable for quality wine.
 While the history of wine goes back much longer, viticulture seems to have been well established in parts of Afghanistan by at least the fourth century BC.
 It is said that Babur, the first Mughal emperor, learned about wine in Kabul.
 His autobiographical memoirs, the Baburnama, is said to mention especially neighboring Istalif (the name possibly derived from Greek staphile, grape), "with vineyards and orchards on either side of its torrent, its waters cold and pure".
 The Mughal Empire received high quality wine from the Indus valley and Afghanistan.
 Medieval times saw a comparably flourishing wine production, which was ended in the 18th century.
 The 1960s saw trials to restart production, which was ended by the Taliban.
 Around 1969, a French survey estimated that (larger) vineyards covered about 37,500 hectare and 2% of the arable land.
 The largest part of vineyards was close to Herat, Kandahar and Kabul; smaller areas have been found on the northern border.
 The French survey has focused on the largest professional vineyards, but mentions grapes being grown in various gardens, even at 2,400 m altitude in Nuristan Province.
 A 1968 estimate related to a local aid program came to 60000 ha overall.
 By comparison, Austrian wine is grown in an area of about 51000 ha.
 The main current production is around Kabul and goes – for religious reasons – mostly into juice and raisins.